RoyCrivolotti/calendar-calculator/README.md

   - Holiday detection
 - **Monthly Compensation Summaries**: Visual breakdown of earnings with charts
 - **Detailed Analytics**: Hour tracking and compensation distribution
-- **Local Storage Persistence**: All data is stored locally in the browser
+- **Firebase Firestore Persistence**: All data is stored in Firestore, linked to authenticated users.
+- **User Authentication**: Secure user sign-up and login.

 ### Key Modules
 1. **Calendar View**: Main interface for adding and managing events